afloresv/Tutorial-GraphDB/README.md

 ----

-After you finish every assignment, you can zip this folder and send it to the [judge](mailto:graphium@ldc.usb.ve).
+After you finish every assignment, you can zip the `experiment` folder and send it to the [judge](mailto:graphium@ldc.usb.ve).
 Good luck!